-On this day, 68 years ago, two remarkable men captivated the world by reaching the summit of the highest point on earth.
+On this day, in 1953, two remarkable men captivated the world by reaching the summit of the highest point on earth.

 The final push to the summit almost didn’t happen after the climbers feared they would be stuck at 27,900ft where they had spent the night sheltering from a dramatic storm which threatened to bring the daring expedition to a halt.

 News of their incredible achievement didn’t reach the wider world until four days later, when they descended to base camp and dispatched a runner to the Namche Bazar radio post from where a coded message was sent to London.

 The message was read to a delighted Princess Elizabeth on the eve of her coronation as Queen.

 News of the successful ascent was then sent around the world the following day as Her Royal Highness was crowned.

 The 1953 attempt was launched after British expedition parties, who dominated a string of previous efforts over 30 years, were alarmed at how close a Swiss expedition featuring Tenzing Norgay had come to reaching Everest’s peak.